 The Grand Canal in Venice is lined with palaces, churches and warehouses, stretching as far as the eye can see.
 Each building is a treasure trove of history, events and drama.
-A perfect example is the ‘Fondaco dei Tedeschi’ a very large white marble building, right next door to the elegant Rialto Bridge.
+A perfect example is the ‘Fondaco dei Tedeschi’ a very large white stone building, right next door to the elegant Rialto Bridge.

 VENICE was a city built on trade, goods flooded in and out of the city, bringing tremendous wealth to the merchants of Venice.
 As early as the 13th century a group of traders from Germany were given permission to build a warehouse on the Grand Canal.
 They built the ‘Fondaco dei Tedeschi’ literally the German Warehouse.
 From this building they were able to buy and sell goods.
 The location of their warehouse was perfect for trade, adjoining the Rialto Bridge and opposite the fruit, vegetable and fish markets of the city.
 Every morning the Rialto bustled with merchants, buying and selling.
-Shakespeare’s Shylock, the famous Jewish money lender plied his trade on these very streets and alleys.
+Shakespeare’s Shylock, the famous Jewish money lender plied his trade in these very streets and alleys.

 THE ‘FONDACO DEI TEDESCHI’ handled the shipment of timber from the Alps, transported by river to the lagoon of Venice.
 Wood was an essential commodity in Venice, used for creating secure foundations for buildings, quays and bridges, and of course for boat building.
 The German traders were also important buyers of luxury goods coming into Venice from the East; spices, silks, perfumes, oils and elaborate textiles.
 They purchased whole cargoes to ship north to their home towns of Augsburg and Nuremberg.
 Every time the German merchants bought or sold a cargo the Venetian Republic took a percentage!
 When the ‘Fondaco’ burned down in a huge fire one January night in the 1500s the Venetians granted all the necessary permits to rebuild almost overnight.
-The building was replaced by the grand, white marble edifice that we see today.
+The building was replaced by the grand, white, imposing edifice that we see today.

 THE WEALTH of the German merchants in Venice was so great that local painter Giorgione (the most famous of his generation) was commissioned to paint the frescoes on the walls of the new building.
 He brought along his trainee pupil, a young man called Titian, to assist him!
 It actually makes me laugh when I consider that Giorgione and Titian were both employed to decorate this spectacular building.
 As the phoenix rose from the ashes so the new ‘Fondaco dei Tedeschi’ continued to act as an exchange and commercial centre for hundreds of years, generating vast profits for the merchants and for the state of Venice.
 The building itself bears witness to its trading past.
 Many of the stone columns inside the building have been carved with graffiti indicating the names of the merchants that worked from a particular spot.
 I like to image the building as a type of stock exchange filled with people shouting, making bids and jostling to buy the most recently arrived cargo.